-Each pillow uses three different prints for the biggest blast of color and design, as well as to make them reversible.
+We used three different prints for each of our pillows, giving us the biggest blast of color and design, as well as to make them reversible.
 You could certainly use fewer, but when there are so many brilliant choices, why turn down the fun-o-meter?!
 Most oilcloth is 47” wide, so you can cut at least two fronts and backs from the yardages shown below.
 Get a bit more for additional ruffled edges and you’ll have a pile o’ pillows in no time.

-Each of our pillows has an envelope back so your pillow insert can be removed if the cover gets too wet or dirty for standard spot cleaning with a sponge and towel.
+Each of the pillows has an envelope back so your Pillow insert can be removed if the cover gets too wet or dirty for standard spot cleaning with a sponge and towel.
 Although any pillow form can be used, take a look at the Fairfield Weather Soft pillow inserts, which are specially designed for outdoor use with a water repellent shell.

 We’ve finished the envelope back with a generous overlap and a cute bow, another touch that makes our pillows reversible and gives you dozens of colorful mix and match options.